appsmithorg/appsmith-docs/framework-reference/download.md

 - #### Downloading an image

-  To download an Image, the _expected data_ is the image's URL or Base64 string.
+  To download an Image, the _expected data_ is the image's URL or Base64 string. <br></br>

   ![Click to expand](../.gitbook/assets/download-image.gif)

 - #### Downloading a file

-  By supplying the URL of the file to be downloaded, files of different types can be downloaded via the download action.
+  By supplying the URL of the file to be downloaded, files of different types can be downloaded via the download action.<br></br>

   > For files to be successfully downloaded, **their contents must be served over HTTPS** to prevent requests from being blocked.
 To prevent Cross-Origin Resource Sharing (CORS) errors, ensure that the server where the file is fetched from is **CORS-enabled** and returns the required headers in the response.